Volunteers

 • The district camp coordinator shall check in with the regional camp coordinator to begin setup of the district encampment.

-• If they have pre-registered and signed up for meals, they will be provided.
-Your first meal will be Saturday breakfast.
-Otherwise meals are on your own.
+• Your first meal will be Saturday breakfast.
+Otherwise, meals are on your own.

 • Due to the potential liability of having non-volunteers (boys & those not scheduled as volunteers) on-site prior to the start of the event, if the district camp coordinator and his assistant are required to arrive with more than themselves, such as their outpost, they are required to lodge the others traveling with them off site (Roaring River State Park, etc.) with full and proper supervision.

-• Only the district camp coordinator and his assistant will be eligible for meals.
+• Only the district camp coordinator and his assistant will be eligible for pre-camp meals.

 • Plan to lodge in your district camp when you arrive.